schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/building.md

 - Open a command console in the SchemaCrawler directory
 - Run `mvn package`

-You can create the  SchemaCrawler distribution by running `mvn -Dcomplete package`.
+You can create the  SchemaCrawler distribution by running `mvn -Ddistrib package`.
 The SchemaCrawler distribution will be created in the `target` of the `schemacrawler-distrib` module.

 ## Eclipse and IntelliJ IDEA
 Before importing the various SchemaCrawler projects into [Eclipse] or [IntelliJ IDEA], make sure that you have a successful [Apache Maven] build.
 [Apache Maven] will download all the dependencies needed to build SchemaCrawler.